Razican/rust-web-framework-benchmarks/README.md

 approximate idea on how they perform.
 It's still WIP.

 Features:

 - All frameworks share common dependencies (when possible), by using a Rust workspace
 - All frameworks produce an equivalent response
 - Static response (ping-pong) benchmarks
- - Benchmarks for Actix-web, Rocket 0.4, Rocket 0.5, Tide and Warp
+- Benchmarks for Actix-web v3, Actix-web v4, Rocket v0.4, Rocket v0.5, Tide and Warp

 Things that would be nice to have in the future:

 - Benchmarking even more frameworks and versions
 - Benchmarking more complex flows than a ping-pong
 - Benchmarking with templating engines
 - Benchmarking with database access